 Over one-half of the students are adults taking acoustic guitar lessons and classical guitar.
 In addition, there is a strong children's program (Calle El Dorado) featuring ensemble playing and stressing proper technique.
 Click on Hear Students Playto hear our guitarists play everything from Red Hot Chili Peppers to Classical Guitar.
 And yes, instruction in bass, banjo and mandolin are offered as well.

-Student of the Month, Dylan Reynolds.
+Student of the Month, Holly Wood.

 Excellence in Guitar Instruction Redefined